ronantakizawa/cp341/README.md

 ### Social Justice & Environmental Education ##

 Colorado Sky Runner is designed to raise awareness about:
-- Air pollution and its impact on wildlife
+- Air pollution and its impact on birds and wildlife
-- Wildfires and habitat destruction
+- Wildfires and habitat destruction to birds
 - Climate change and migration disruption
 - The importance of conservation efforts